danielsinewe/chartmeister/README-schema.md

 # Chartmeister JSON Schema

-This repository contains the official JSON schema for `.chartmeister` files, ensuring consistency and validation across all Chartmeister applications.
+This repository contains the official JSON schema for `.chartmeister` files, ensuring consistency and validation across all Chartmeister applications and integrations.

 ## Schema Location